Innovation in Government Initiative Request for Proposals

 Application Instructions

-J-PAL initiatives, including IGI, are transitioning to using an online portal for all proposal submissions, proposal reviews, invoice submissions, and grantee reporting.
-To apply to future IGI RFPs or for off-cycle funding, you will first need to register via our online portal, the details of which will be posted when the RFP launches.
+J-PAL initiatives, including IGI, are changing to a new online portal named WizeHive (as of late 2024) for all proposal submissions, proposal reviews, invoice submissions, and grantee reporting.
+To apply to IGI’s Spring 2025 RFP, you will first need to register via the online portal.
+Further details will be posted when the RFP launches.

 FAQs